Ashokpal24/Vendor_management_system/README.md

 #### Description

-Returns all the purchase order with infomation about vendor id, order_date, items list and status (default status is pending).
+Returns all the purchase order with fields such as vendor id, order_date, items list and status (default status is pending).

 #### Request